library(papercheck)

 text_1 <- search_text(papers, pattern = "power analysis")

 Here we have 104 results.
-We’ll just show the paper id and text columns of the returned table, but the table also provides the section type, header, and section, paragraph, and sentence numbers (div, p, and s).
+We’ll just show the paper id and text columns for the first 10 rows of the returned table, but the table also provides the section type, header, and section, paragraph, and sentence numbers (div, p, and s).

 We caught a lot of sentences with that term, but are probably missing a few.
 Let’s try a more general fixed search term: “power”.